GagePielsticker/Wordle-Remade/README.md

 A re-creation of wordle designed to be as scalable and future proof as possible for a fun side project :)

 ## Preface
 > I created this as a platform to refresh my fullstack skills in regards to web development.
 I figured a wordle recreation would be a good oppurtunity to do so.
 I designed this with a frontend service that delivers the to the client and an api service which stays hidden from public view.
+Im using this + MongoDB in order to make it as "future-proof" as possible in terms of adding features such as authentication and leaderboards down the line etc.

-In each respective folder there is a settings.json file which points the frontend to the api and the api to mongodb etc. To run each respectively run the "NPM START" script in each package.
+> In each respective folder there is a settings.json file which points the frontend to the api and the api to mongodb etc. To run each respectively run the "NPM START" script in each package.

 <img src="https://i.imgur.com/WCTo9I7.gif" width="600"/>